+There has been no change to superficial geology from that reported in the EIA Report (January 2019) for the Proposed Varied Development.
 The BGS Sheet 103W (Golspie) confirms that the superficial geology at site is recorded as being predominantly Glacial Till of Late Devensian age.
 Peat is present and is developed over the Development site, overlying the Glacial Till predominantly in the flatter lying areas.
 Three areas have been identified from the BGS Geological Sheet as having peat present; to the north-west and south-east of Allt nan Nathraichean, and to the south-west of the site towards the existing access road.
-However, as a consequence of design iterations and detailed peat probing, the deepest areas of peat have been avoided where possible, although a couple of short lengths of new access track are proposed to 'float' over thicker peat, where it could not be avoided.
+The changes introduced by the Proposed Varied Development (Addendum) are not located on deep peat.